ntamas/cl1/doc/cytoscape/index.rst

           divided by the product of the sizes of the two clusters being considered, as in the paper of Bader and Hogue [2]_.

-        - The *meet/min coefficient* divides the size of the overlap by the size of the smaller cluster.
+        - The *Simpson coefficient* divides the size of the overlap by the size of the smaller cluster.

+        - The *Jaccard similarity* divides the size of the overlap by the size of the union of the two clusters.

+        - The *Dice similarity* divides twice the size of the overlap by the sum of the sizes of the two clusters.

     The default settings (match coefficient with a threshold of 0.8) seem to be satisfactory for most use-cases.
 Decreasing the threshold